Posted on June 8, 2021

 The famed Garden of Allah apartment building was across the street.

-Players has its’ own interesting Hollywood and LA history.
+Players has its’ own interesting Hollywood history.

 Donna and Robert must have been one of the last couples to marry at the chapel before Sturges took over.

 Diana’s father Robert Morgan Cotterell was born around 1917 in Algon, Iowa.
 He moved to Los Angeles around 1938 to follow his interest in aviation.
+(According to his son in a facebook message to me.)

 From Constance Susan Cotterell’s birth cert. in 1942.
 Father Robert a Leadman at Douglas Aircraft.